 Quantum communication based on few-mode and multi-core optical fibers

-The objective is to increase the transfer rate of quantum encryption keys by using multimodal optical fibres.
+The objective is to increase the transfer rate of quantum encryption keys by using multimodal and/or multicore optical fibres.

 Principal investigator: Guilherme Xavier, Linköping University